taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 }
 ```
 The helper method getVoltage is defined as follows.
-> Note that for predefined properties utility methods for retireving property values exist in the class *GetProperties*.
+> Note that for predefined properties utility methods for retrieving property values exist in the class *GetProperties*.
 A second class *PropertyUtils* provides additional support methods.

 ```
 public static double getVoltage(final FeatureInstance fi) {